The NIH Office of Behavioral and Social Sciences Research (OBSSR) Early Stage Investigators (ESI) Paper Competition awards recognize emerging

 scientists whose research reflect Dr. Matilda White Riley’s vision of research excellence in health-related behavioral and social sciences.

-OBSSR will pay the travel expenses for up to four ESI awardees to present the findings from their accepted paper and participate in a
+OBSSR will invite up to four ESI awardees to present the findings from their accepted paper and participate in a moderated discussion of

 1. Candidates must meet NIH’s definition of an early stage investigator (ESI), at the time of the nomination due date: